whitneywooyy/personal-api/README.md

 ###Step 1: Build your base API
 * Using Express, set up a server that listens on a port of your choice.
 * Consider setting up some CORS middleware to avoid browser security issues
+// npm install --save body-parser
 // DONE

 ###Step 2: Build static, read-only endpoints